Horizontal Federated Learning with Intel TDX

 • Federated training – Propose a federated training solution based on Intel TDX and RA-TLS technology.

-• Model Protection – Using LUKS to protect model confidentiality and integrity during model training and model transfer.
+• Model Protection – Using LUKS encryption to protect model confidentiality and integrity during model training and model transfer.

-Privacy protection
+Privacy Protection

-In this solution, privacy protection is provided in the following aspects:
+In this solution, privacy protection is provided in the following aspects.

-Runtime security using Intel TDX
+Runtime Security Using Intel TDX

 Intel TDX technology offers hardware-based memory encryption that isolates specific application code and data in memory.
 Intel TDX allows user-level code to allocate private regions of memory based on a TD (Trust Domain) environment.

 We use the Remote Attestation with Transport Layer Security (RA-TLS) of Intel TDX technology to ensure security during transmission.
 This technology combines TLS technology and remote attestation technology.
 RA-TLS uses TEE as the hardware root of trust.
 The certificate and private key are generated in the TD and are not stored on the disk.
-Therefore, participants cannot obtain the certificate and private key in plain text, preventing the man-in-the-middle attacks.
+Therefore, participants cannot obtain the certificate and private key in plain text, preventing man-in-the-middle attacks.
 In this federated learning solution, RA-TLS is used to ensure the encrypted transmission of gradient information.

-For more information about RA-TLS, please refer to the relevant documentationand code.
+For more information about RA-TLS, please refer to the relevant documentation and code.

 Workflow